 If you’ve already tried calling and emailing BPI but still can’t recover your account number, you may have to visit the nearest BPI branch and personally ask for it.
 BPI branches are usually open from 9:00 AM to 3:00 PM, Mondays to Fridays except holidays.

 Bring along your ATM card and a valid ID card for identification purposes.

 We’re all prone to forgetting something and our bank account numbers are no exception.
 Since bank account numbers are long and have 10 or more digits, it’s best to write them down so you don’t forget them.
 Once you’ve recovered your BPI account number, be sure to store it safely away in a private notebook or a note-taking app such as Google Keep.

-For your questions and concerns about your BPI account, call BPI customer service at (+632) 889-10000 or email [email protected].
+For your questions and concerns about your BPI account, call the BPI customer service hotline (+632) 889-10000 or email [email protected].